Fixing the AdS$_3$ metric from the pure state entanglement entropies of CFT$_2$: Spacetime metric from entanglement entropy

-Our strategy is to suppose we know nothing about the generated geometry.
-What we are going to use are exclusively restricted to the CFT EE, identifying EE with geodesic length, and holographic principle.
-We only consider CFT$_{2}$ with infinite length in this work.
-We first focus on the static scenario since generalizing the results to the covariant case is easy.
-It is convenient to define a quantity with length dimension
+We begin by assuming no prior knowledge of the emerged geometry.
+From RT formula, our analysis relies only on the CFT EE, which we identify with the geodesic length, along with the holographic principle.
+In this work, we focus on a CFT$_2$ with infinite length.
+For simplicity, we first consider the static scenario, as generalizing the results to the covariant case is straightforward.
+To begin, we define a quantity with length dimension:

 where $c$ is the central charge of the CFT$_{2}$ and $G_{N}^{(3)}$ is the Newton constant in three dimensions.
-The EE of $\mathrm{CFT_{2}}$ in the UV region is given by
+The EE of the $\mathrm{CFT_{2}}$ in the UV region is given by

-where $\ell=x-x^{\prime}$ is the interval of the entanglement sub-region in the CFT and $a$ is the UV cut-off or lattice spacing of the CFT.
-Bear in mind that this UV EE is valid only in the region $\ell\gg a\rightarrow0$.
-So, the geodesic length of the dual geometry ended on the boundary is
+where $\ell=x-x^{\prime}$ represents the length of the entanglement sub-region in the CFT, and $a$ is the UV cutoff or lattice spacing.
+It is important to note that this expression for the UV EE is valid only when $\ell\gg a\rightarrow0$.
+Thus, the geodesic length of the dual geometry ending on the boundary is

+On the other hand, when the CFT$_{2}$ is perturbed by a relevant perturbation, the correlation length (IR cutoff) $\xi$ becomes finite.
+In this case, the UV EE expression (\ref{eq:UV EE}) is no longer valid for $\ell\ge\xi$.
+In the large $\ell$ IR region, with the condition $a\ll\xi\ll\ell$, the IR EE becomes independent of $\ell$, and is instead completely determined by the ratio of the IR and UV cutoffs \cite{Vidal:2002rm, Calabrese:2004eu},

+where $\xi\equiv1/m$ and $m$ is the mass gap of the perturbed CFT$_{2}$.
+Note the crucial factor $1/6$, which plays a key role in deriving the expected geometry, a point we will return to later.
+This confirms that the RT formula also applies in the IR region \cite{Ryu:2006bv, Ryu:2006ef}.
+Therefore, the geodesic length for the IR region, based on the perturbed CFT IR EE, is: